 Assets can be used as part of structured activities (such a treasure hunts in which learners have to crack clues to get the link to the next asset), or they can be provided for learners to use as and when they need to.
 Diagnostic tests are useful in this latter capacity to help learners to identify resources that they most need.

 Learners can, in theory, engage in whatever way best suits their preferences and available time.
-Some, for example, may prefer to learn by asking questions of peers and experts in less formalised groups.
+Some, for example, may prefer to learn by asking questions of peers and experts in less formalized groups.

-So long as they learn best practice to the degree that they can satisfy your internal methods of evaluation (e.g. pass a rigorous, tracked assessment or gain CPD points), then the focus should not be on how they get the knowledge, but on how well they perform.
+So long as they learn best practice to the degree that they can satisfy your internal methods of evaluation (for example, pass a rigorous, tracked assessment or gain CPD points), then the focus shouldn't be on how they get the knowledge, but on how well they perform.

 Ideas that support social learning as part of a campaign include the following: